MichaReiser/speedy.js/README.md

 Speedy.js is a compiler for a well considered, performance pitfalls free [subset of JavaScript](https://github.com/MichaReiser/speedy.js/wiki/Language-Reference) targeting WebAssembly.
 Because WebAssembly is statically-typed, the project uses TypeScript as type-checker and to resolve the types of the program symbols.

 The project is very experimental and still far away from being production ready.

-## Prerequisites

-1. A lot of disk space (~20gb)
-2. A lot of ram (~4gb)
-3. A lot of patience
-4. Up to date C++ compiler, and other build essentials (see [LLVM requirements](http://llvm.org/docs/GettingStarted.html#requirements))

-These requirements will change as soon as the WebAssembly backend for LLVM is no longer experimental and included in your platforms build by default.

-There is also a pre-build [Ubuntu VM](https://drive.switch.ch/index.php/s/vpjsvWfVPnJHp9k) (user: speedyjs, password: welcome) that can be used to experiment with the compiler.
-You find the [Speedy.js Playground project](https://github.com/MichaReiser/speedy.js-playground) in the users home directory.

 ## Getting Started